Vysache666/Vysache666/README.md

-- 👋 Hi, I’m @Vysache666
+- 👋 Hi, I’m @Vysache666 (Sultan Balya Haidar)
-- 👀 I’m interested in ... currently in software developer and backend
+- 👀 I’m interested in ... currently in software developer
 - 🌱 I’m currently learning ...
-Go-lang (on progress in beginner level)
+SQL for Data Analyst (on progress in beginner level)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... on my ig: sltnbly_4
 - 😄 Pronouns: He/Him